 They also like working with, communicating with, and teaching people.
 They like helping or providing service to others.

-Surgical Technologists job description, Surgical Technologists salary, Surgical Technologists information, what is the job of a Surgical Technologist like, pros and cons about Surgical Technologists, colleges and universities for Surgical Technologists, is Surgical Technologists the right career for me, Medium careers to get into, careers in Healthcare and Medical
+Surgical Technologists job description, Surgical Technologists salary, Surgical Technologists information, what is the job of a Surgical Technologist like, pros and cons about Surgical Technologists, colleges and universities for Surgical Technologists, is Surgical Technologists the right career for me, careers in Healthcare and Medical

 Anesthesia Technician, Certified Surgical Tech/First Assistant, Certified Surgical Technician, Certified Surgical Technologist (CST), Operating Room Surgical Technician (OR St), Operating Room Technician (OR Tech), Operating Room Technologist (OR Tech), Scrub Technician, Surgeon’s Assistant, Surgery Technician (Surgery Tech)